 The county won’t give me General Assistance or General Relief benefits.

 There are many reasons the county might say you are not eligible for General Assistance or General Relief benefits.
-Some of these reasons could be that your income is too high, you have too much property, you did not turn in paperwork or you did not do something the county told you to do, or the county says you are able to work after getting benefits for three months.
+Some of these reasons could be that your income is too high, you have too much property, you did not turn in paperwork, you did not do something the county told you to do, or the county says you are able to work after getting benefits for three months.

 The county must give you a written notice telling you that the county thinks you are not eligible for General Assistance or General Relief and why.
 If you think the county is wrong, you can appeal and have your case heard by an independent hearing officer.
 The written notice should tell you how to appeal and how long you have to appeal.